YanivDoron/Accelerating-Matrix-Multiplication-/README.md

 compute their matrix product: C = A × B

 Where each element in the result matrix C is computed as: C[i][j] = ∑ A[i][k] * B[k][j]

-he implementation aims to compute this efficiently on the GPU using CUDA.
+The implementation aims to compute this efficiently on the GPU using CUDA.

 ## ✅ Simplifying Assumptions